Introduction

 Types of Annuities and Their Inflation Risk

 First, what is an annuity?
 An annuity is, “an investment product that you buy from an insurance company.
-You’ll purchase the annuity with a lump sum payment, in exchange for their guarantee to pay you a monthly, or yearly, payment3.”
+You’ll purchase the annuity with a lump sum payment, in exchange for their guarantee to pay you a monthly, or yearly, payment.”

 Fixed Annuity

 A fixed annuity is, “a type of financial instrument that guarantees a particular rate of return.
-There are several types of fixed annuities; some come in the form of life insurance policies, where you make a lump-sum payment for an annuity and the insurance company pays it out to you as income over the course of your lifetime, some are long-term investments that provide a predetermined amount of income for a predetermined period of time, etc.3.”
+There are several types of fixed annuities; some come in the form of life insurance policies, where you make a lump-sum payment for an annuity and the insurance company pays it out to you as income over the course of your lifetime, some are long-term investments that provide a predetermined amount of income for a predetermined period of time, etc..”
 Having the confidence that you will never outlast this payment can bring much peace of mind to a retiree.
 However, the downside to this is that as inflation increases, the value of the payment continues to decrease.

 Variable Annuity

-A variable annuity is typically tied to underlying investment options such as stocks, bonds, etc. Returns then fluctuate based on the performance of those investments6.
+A variable annuity is typically tied to underlying investment options such as stocks, bonds, etc. Returns then fluctuate based on the performance of those investments.
 This can provide some protection from inflation so long as the market outpaces inflation, generally a sizable “if.”
 The other downside is that the market must also perform well enough to overcome the typical fees that can be associated with these types of annuities (asset management fees, fees associated with extra benefits, etc.).

 Inflation Protected Annuities

-As a result of the increasing inflation rates we’ve seen over the last couple of years inflation protected annuities have been growing in popularity4.
+As a result of the increasing inflation rates we’ve seen over the last couple of years inflation protected annuities have been growing in popularity.
 These types of annuities are indexed to the inflation rate.
 But with all annuities there are potential drawbacks to consider.
 They tend to have lower payouts and the withdrawal is also, most likely, subject to a cap.

 How to Address Inflation in Retirement?